m41130/BlogposterDEV/docs/modules/fontsManager.md

 - `listFontProviders`
 - `setFontProviderEnabled`
 - `registerFontProvider`
-  - Must include `skipJWT: true`, `moduleType: 'core'`, `moduleName: 'fontsManager'` and a valid `fontsModuleSecret`.
-Used by providers to register themselves during startup.
+  - Must include a valid JWT and module information.
+Providers use this during startup to register.